 Some alternative bouquet styles include the composite and pompander.
 Composite bouquets take different petals and buds and wire them onto a single stem.
 The pompander looks more like a hanging ball of petals carried with a looped ribbon, a style most popular for flower girls.

 There are oh so many options when it comes to bouquets, and the most important thing is to look at pictures and figure out what you like—and what you don’t.
-As a Raleigh wedding planner and florist, I’ll be more than happy to help point you in a direction!
+As a Durham florist, I’ll be more than happy to help point you in a direction!